Right Arrow

 3. Disciplinary policies for bypassing or removing guards.

-AI-powered systems can continuously monitor for people entering no-go zones or loitering near hazardous equipment.
-When someone is detected in a restricted area, or a guard is visibly absent, supervisors are alerted in real time.
-This proactive approach helps prevent unsafe shortcuts and maintains high standards for guarding—even during peak periods (Source: Spot.ai Capabilities).
+video AI can monitor for people entering no-go zones or loitering near hazardous equipment.
+When someone is detected in a restricted area, supervisors are alerted.
+This forward-thinking approach helps reduce unsafe shortcuts and maintains high standards for guarding—even during peak periods.

 4. Unsafe Manual Handling of Heavy Objects